 Guest Writer: Anne Foy

 For people with an alcohol dependency, the toxic effects of the alcohol itself aren’t the only health problems that develop.
 In the long term, alcoholism also leads to the development of deficiency in several different vitamins and minerals.
+This relationship between alcohol and vitamin deficiency has been the subject of several studies and has been realized as a dangerous symptom of an addiction to alcohol.
+Keep reading to find out which vitamins alcoholics are deficient in as they continue their destructive habit.

 Why do Deficiencies Develop?